dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-02-05-professional-rails-testing.md

 External dependencies in tests.

-The way to prevent flaky test caused by network dependencies is to <b>stub</b> services rather than hitting live services
+The way to prevent flaky test caused by network dependencies is to <b>stub services </b>rather than hitting live services

 Randomness